-Likewise, employers should consider promoting work environments that develop crucial personality factors.
-For example, employees with low levels of Conscientiousness would benefit from a very structured, managed work environment, while those with high levels of Conscientiousness would gain from opportunities to manage and lead projects.
+Likewise, employers should consider promoting environments that develop crucial personality factors.
+For example, employees with low levels of Conscientiousness would benefit from a very structured, managed environment, while those with high levels of Conscientiousness would gain from opportunities to manage and lead projects.

 Learn more about Relationships between Big Five and Academic and Workforce Outcomes.